Nurse Residency Program Frequently Asked Questions

 What units are available for nurse residents?

 View our nurse residency unit descriptions (pdf) to see more information on the units available.
-We hire nurse residents into all inpatient units, the Emergency Department, operating rooms, Home Health and ambulatory clinics.
+We hire nurse residents into all inpatient units, the Emergency Department, operating rooms and Home Health.

 How does the placement work after being accepted into the program?

-As part of our application process, we have applicants complete a clinical interest inventory.
+As part of our application process, we have applicants complete a clinical practice inventory.
 We try to place nurse residents in an area that interests them, though it cannot always be guaranteed.